Anarr/react-shopping-basket/README.md

-# react-shopping-card
+# react-shopping-basket
-shopping card with reactjs
+shopping basket with reactjs

 firstly preparing using javascript array and the connect the app with database